halogenjs/view/Readme.md

 ### .addDelegate(obj | name, fn)

-If you're using the .create() method, you can manually set up delegates using this.
+If you're using the .create() method, you can manually set up actual DOM event delegates, although this... probably isn't wise.

 ```js
 new HyperboneView({